AirVantage/sbulb/README.md

  - [bcc](https://github.com/iovisor/bcc) installed. (currently tested with v0.8 : package [python3-bpfcc](https://packages.debian.org/search?suite=all&section=all&arch=any&searchon=names&keywords=python3-bpfcc) on debian)
  - linux-headers installed to allow bcc to compile bpf code.

+# Usage with systemd

+Sbulb supports the sd_notify(3) mechanism, but does not require systemd or any systemd library to run.
+This allows sbulb to notify systemd when it is ready to accept connections.
+To use this feature, you can write a service like this:

+    [Unit]
+    Description=UDP Load Balancer
+    Wants=network-online.target
+    [Service]
+    Type=notify
+    NotifyAccess=exec
+    Environment=PYTHONUNBUFFERED=1
+    ExecStart=/usr/bin/python3 ulb.py args...
+    [Install]
+    WantedBy=multi-user.target

 # Performance
 See [our wiki page](https://github.com/AirVantage/sbulb/wiki/Benchmark) about that.